St Botolph's Church, Ruxley

-St Botolph's Church is a church building in Ruxley, in the London Borough of Bromley, southest London, England.
-It was constructed in the thirteenth century and dedicted to Botwulf of Thorney.
+St Botolph's Church is a church building in Ruxley, in the London Borough of Bromley, southeast London, England.
+It was constructed in the thirteenth century and dedicated to Botwulf of Thorney.
 St Botolph's was used as a church for around 300 years but was deconsecrated in 1557.
 The church was then used a farm building for over 400 years and the remains of an oast house are still adjacent to it.
 In the 1960s archaeological work was carried out on the site and found evidence of an older wooden building, suggesting there may have been an older Saxon church in the same location.
 Today the church is a Grade II listed building and a scheduled ancient monument on the grounds of Ruxley Manor Garden Centre, although many features are still intact, the church is in disrepair and English Heritage have agreed to pay a grant to help preserve the building.